 Interior Equipment

-8.1 Companionway Door
+8.1 Entry Door

-The cabin is accessed through a sliding door.
+The below deck area is accessed through the acrylic cabin door.
 A lockable latch secures the door in the closed position.
-A vinyl covered latch secures the door in the open position.
 DO NOT leave the door unlatched.
-Latch it in the full "OPEN" or full "CLOSED" position.
+Latch it in the full "CLOSED" position.